 Your message should be succinct.
 An ideal length is about 2-5 minutes.

 You can deliver your course introduction messages in a multitude of formats.
 Below are the most common.
-Which you chose is your preference!
-If you have no preference and development scheduling allows then we recommend recording a video in our studio.
+Whichever you choose is up to you!
+If you don’t have a preference, however, and your course development schedule allows it, we recommend recording a video in our studio.

 Video (studio recording)